All Episodes

 I'll be honest, I totally have to look it up because I don't want to say it wrong.

-Well, that's kind of what I'm doing.
+Well, that's kind of what I'm doing, but we hope you pick it up.

 No, because I mean, network effect, I obviously get Lindy effect is not a term that I'm particularly familiar with.

-And, you know, maybe it's something completely obvious that I've just forgotten about, but I don't really remember what the Lindy effect is.
+And I, you know, maybe it's something completely obvious that I've just forgotten about, but I don't really remember what the Lindy effect is.

 And I don't want to nod if I don't know what's going on.